ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nfs.md

 echo "Folder : "$(echo $VMWARE_DATASTORE01_TARGET01_MOUNTPATH | awk -F: '{print $2}')
 ```

-Use the Server and Folder values when configuring the datastore in vCenter.
+4. Use the 'Server' and 'Folder' values when configuring the datastore in vCenter.

 ## Attach VPC File share as a Datastore for a Compute Cluster in vCenter